 What is ACP’s top award for grassroots advocacy?

 ACP’s top grassroots award is the Richard Neubauer Advocate for Internal Medicine Award, which is presented each year during Leadership Day to an outstanding ACP advocate.
 It is named after the late Dr. Richard Neubauer, MACP, who was a champion for advocacy both at the national level and in his own beloved state of Alaska.
 This award recognizes the Advocate for Internal Medicine Network member (AIMn) who has made the most exceptional contribution to advance ACP’s public policy agenda.
 More information is available on the website.

 Does Leadership Day really make a difference?

 Absolutely!
-During Leadership Day 2017, ACP advocated on 7 issues: reducing unnecessary administrative tasks on physicians; improving the care of patients with chronic illnesses; funding for workforce, medical and health services research, and public health initiatives; making Graduate Medical Education (GME) funding more effective; reducing prescription drug costs; promoting continued action to address the epidemic of opioid use; reforming our medical liability system; and protecting affordable coverage and consumer protections.
-Since then, we have scored major wins on getting legislation enacted by Congress to reduce barriers to chronic care; to fund workforce, research and public health; to expand and fund programs to address the opioids epidemic; and to ease administrative tasks associated with Medicare’s Quality Payment Program.
+ACP has advocated on a multitude of issues during past Leadership Days and we have seen many achievements as a result.
+Key priorities have been: reducing unnecessary administrative tasks on physicians; improving the care of patients with chronic illnesses; funding for workforce, medical and health services research, and public health initiatives; making Graduate Medical Education (GME) funding more effective; reducing prescription drug costs; promoting continued action to address the epidemic of opioid use; reforming our medical liability system; and protecting affordable coverage and consumer protections.
+We have scored major wins on getting legislation enacted by Congress to reduce barriers to chronic care; to fund workforce, research and public health; to expand and fund programs to address the opioids epidemic; and to ease administrative tasks associated with Medicare’s Quality Payment Program.
 We also helped persuade Congress to reject bills that would have undermined coverage and consumer protections.
-ACP-supported bills on prescription drug costs, medical liability reform, and GME continue to gain support and sponsors in Congress.
-While Leadership Day 2017 was just one important part of our ongoing advocacy with Congress, it surely helped us achieve these wins for internists and their patients!
+Leadership Day continues to be an important part of our ongoing advocacy efforts on behalf of internists and their patients!